 Other buildings on campus include a gymnasium (1955), the campus church (1976) with a seating capacity of 774, and a spacious student center (1971), newly remodeled in early 2007.
 The administration building, recently renamed Twomley Hall (1977), houses 12 classrooms, a library, an auditorium/performing arts center, complete music facilities, a technology center, and the administrative offices.
 Major renovations to the girls' dormitory, Hadley Hall, were completed in 2007, and the boys' dormitory, Phanstiel Hall, was completely remodeled in 2008.
-In 2019, the SVA Board approved Phase 1 of the Facilities Master Plan.
-This phase includes the demolition of the Pool/Natatorium and the construction of restrooms and locker rooms with additional reception space on the front of the Zirkle Auditorium / Gymnasium.
+In 2023, the Zirkle Gymnasium was dedicated after the construction of restrooms and locker rooms with additional reception space on the front of the building.

 While the physical appearance of the campus has changed through the years, its purpose for existing has not.
 Today, as Charles Zirkle envisioned it in 1905, Shenandoah Valley Academy exists to provide a distinctly Seventh-day Adventist college preparatory program through experiences to produce disciples of Jesus who are compassionate citizens prepared for college and careers.